Zhengzhou Shang City: Layout

 The city was rectangular in form.
 The perimeter of the inner city walls was around 6,960 meters, with 11 gaps that might be city gates.
 The north wall was about 1,690 meters in length, the west about 1,870 meters, while the south and east were both about 1,700 meters.
 The walls were estimated to have been 20 m wide at the base, rising to a height of 8 m.
 The inner city covered an area of roughly 300 ha.
 The palaces were located in the northeast of the city and inside were water storage facilities made of stones.
 There were also smaller buildings believed to be where slaves lived.
 Recent archaeological findings include the existence of an outer city and wall.
 The area inside the outer wall may be as large as 1,500 ha.
 Large workshops were located in the outer city, including a bone workshop, a pottery workshop and two bronze vessel workshops.

+Bronze casting

+Bronze items made in Zhengzhou were heavier and technically more advanced than those made in Erlitou.
+The use of bronze tools was also more common in comparison with Erlitou.